Multiple-language version

-A multiple-language version film, often abbreviated to MLV, is a film, especially from the early talkie era, produced in several different languages for international markets.
-To offset the marketing restrictions of making sound films in only one language, it became common practice for American and European studios to produce foreign-language versions of their films using the same sets, crew, costumes, etc. The first foreign-language versions appeared in 1929 and largely replaced the International Sound Version method for many major releases.
+A multiple-language version film (often abbreviated to MLV) or foreign language version is a film, especially from the early talkie era, produced in several different languages for international markets.
+To offset the marketing restrictions of making sound films in only one language, it became common practice for American and European studios to produce foreign-language versions of their films using the same sets, crew, costumes, etc but often with different actors fluent in each language.
+The plot was sometimes adjusted with new or removed scenes and script alterations.
+The first foreign-language versions appeared in 1929 and largely replaced the International Sound Version method for many major releases.
 The most common languages used for these productions were English, Spanish, French and German.

+The idea of whether these were different / recut versions of the same film or separate films in their own right is open to debate and interpretation by the viewer.
+Filming in different years could be used as the basis for this as clearly two versions of a film 10 years apart are considered separate films.
+However, The Tunnel was filmed three times (1933 Germany, 1933 France, 1935 England) with two in the same year and another 2 years apart making the determination difficult for these cases.